appsignal/appsignal-docs/source/appsignal/terminology.html.md

 ## Throughput

-Total number of requests sent through the controller in the selected timeframe.
+The throughput of an application is the total number of requests sent through an action/job in a certain time frame.
+The throughput can differ per action and per host.

+On AppSignal.com the throughput is displayed per action and displayed in graphs for every host.

 ## Queue time

-The amount of time a job is waiting in queue before it's actually executed.
+When a server or application is busy processing a lot of requests it's possible certain requests are queued before they are processed.
+The time waiting to be processed is referred to as "queue time".

+Since queue time can negatively affect users' experience using an application this metric is tracked by AppSignal for HTTP requests and background jobs.

 ## User account